PowerShell/PowerShell-RFC/1-Draft/PowerShell-StartupConfig.md

 Initially, the file would allow for only specific first level keys:

+* Version
+    * The minimum version to which the configuration applies, if the version is less than specified, the configuration is ignored
 * InternalTestHooks
     * This allows test configuration to be set before the PowerShell engine has started
 * WSMAN